-Support can take many forms – and one of the best is mutual support.
-At SMHF people support each other through day to day contact, through Intentional Peer Support and groups for people who hear voices.
-We are outward looking and try to establish contact with new people through our relationships with social work teams, GPs and the local Mental Health Trust.
+Support can take many forms, and one of the best is mutual support.
+At Sutton Mental Health Foundation we support each other through regular contact, Intentional Peer Support and the Hearing Voices Group.
+We are outward-looking and try to establish contact with new people through our relationships with social work teams, GPs and the local Mental Health Trust.

 Underlying all that we do is a set of values that puts people first.
-We aim to be member led, to provide a safe and supportive environment where people can take steps to build up their own wellbeing.
+We aim to be service-user led, to provide a safe and supportive environment where people can take steps to improve their wellbeing.

 Support in Sutton

 Sutton Mental Health Foundation offers a range of mental health support services for adults within the local community.